sauvank/packagist-console-table/README.md

 # packagist_prompt_table

-### Display a heel in the console from parameters.
-Order management via realine.
+### Display a table in the console from parameters.

 #### Install :
 `composer require sauvank/packages-composer`